bajor/spark-go-core/README.md

 #### next iteraions
 Distributed Computation: Use goroutines for concurrent execution of tasks.
 Channels can be used for communication between these tasks, especially for shuffling data during transformations like reduceByKey.

 Communication: Implement a networking layer to allow nodes to communicate.
-Go’s standard net package can be used for TCP/UDP communication.
+Go's standard net package can be used for TCP/UDP communication.
 Serialization: Data sent over the network needs to be serialized.
 Go supports several serialization formats (JSON, Protobuf, etc.) that you can leverage for efficient data transfer.